Patriotic Order Sons of America: History

 The entry for the group in Alan Axelrod's The International Encyclopedia of Secret Societies and Fraternal Orders contains a number of factual errors, but it reads as follows:

-The Patriotic Order, Sons of America (the name appears with and without the comma) was, like many organizations with “Patriotic” in their title, an anti-Catholic, anti-immigration Know-Nothing society.
-It originated as the Patriotic Order, United Sons of America at some time prior to 1847 in Philadelphia.
-The order disappeared with the collapse of the Know-Nothing Party, but was resuscitated in 1868, this time minus the epithet “United.”
-The degrees were Red, White, and Blue, and the women’s auxiliary was the (Patriotic) Daughters of America.
-The Patriotic Order, Junior Sons of America was founded as the junior branch in 1848, and the Patriotic Order of True Americans was the result of a merger between the Patriotic Order of Americans (another auxiliary) and the Daughters of America.
-There was even (according to the Philadelphia Public Ledger of September 1, 1923) a “fun” or “mummers” division of the Patriotic Order, Sons of America, called the Rough Riders.
+According to The International Encyclopedia of Secret Societies and Fraternal Orders, the group emerged as an anti-Catholic and anti-immigration society in Philadelphia prior to 1847.
+While the order declined following the collapse of the Know-Nothing Party, it was later revived in 1868.

 The P.O.S. of A. also played a significant role in supporting and helping fund the Centennial and Memorial Association of Valley Forge after Regent Anna Morris Holstein approached them to help with saving, acquiring and preserving Washington's Headquarters and a portion of nearby surrounding acreage, which today is known as Valley Forge Park.